NLnetLabs/routinator/doc/manual/source/installation.rst

 Getting started with Routinator is really easy by installing a binary package for either Debian and Ubuntu or for Red Hat Enterprise Linux (RHEL) and compatible systems such as Rocky Linux.
-The `NLnet Labs software package repository <https://packages.nlnetlabs.nl>`_ currently has packages available for the ``amd64``/``x86_64`` architecture only.
 Alternatively, you can run with Docker.
+Packages and Docker images are currently available for the ``amd64``/``x86_64`` architecture only.

-If you want to build Routinator using Cargo, Rust's build system and package manager, please refer to the :doc:`building` section.
+If you have specific preferences or requirements, you can also build Routinator using Cargo, Rust's build system and package manager.
+Cargo lets you to run Routinator on almost any operating system and CPU architecture.
+Refer to the :doc:`building` section to get started.

 .. tabs::